toolazydev/lazybase/README.md

   - [ ] iOS
 - [ ] 🏖 Strongly typed (autocomplete ftw)
 - [ ] 🏢 Deploy with ease using our `Dockerfile`

+## License

+MIT ❤️ Open Source!
+If you plan to build weapons or any damaging technology using open source, fuck you and you are not authorized to use any of the code present in this repo